What I Have Learned When Trying to Get a Bank Line of Credit for my Business

-While the government does not look at each loan with a microscope, banks get audited by the feds and will group your loan into other loans.
+While the government does not look at each loan with a microscope, banks get audited by the feds.
+As a result, they will group your loan into other loans.
 What they look for are abnormalities and this is where the bank can run into trouble.

 Large banks have more ratios to use when deciding whether to approve or reject your loan application.
 Most importantly, big banks will not give you an opportunity to explain any discrepancies or negative information in your paperwork.

-Since they are so large and work with many of the big businesses, this gives them the luxury to simply reject your application outright.
+Big banks work with many of the big businesses.
+This gives them the luxury to simply reject your application outright.
 As a result, it is nearly impossible for a small business to qualify for a fast business loan from a big bank.

-Smaller banks may be able to give you more personal customer service, but they don’t always have all the loan products a small business owner may need.
+Smaller banks may be able to give you more personal customer service.
+However, they don’t always have all the loan products a small business owner may need.
 Also, they might not have the financial capacity to grant the same volume of loans as larger banks.

 What Can Small Business Owners Learn from Bigger Businesses

 You already know that being a small business owner is terrific.
-Sure, there can be difficulties with clients who don’t pay on time and stress over making payroll, but I would say that the benefits far outweigh the disadvantages.
+Sure, there can be difficulties with clients who don’t pay on time and stress over making payroll.
+Still, I would say that the benefits far outweigh the disadvantages.

 Still, I don’t know any small business owners who frown upon growth and obtaining more success.
-As you chart your own path to greatness, there are some things you may be able to learn from the bigger guys.
+As you chart your own path to greatness, there are some things you may be able to learn.
+You can look to the bigger guys for guidance.

 For example, large companies typically operate using a long term strategic plan.
 They develop clear, specific goals for the future as well as a method for achieving them.
 You can, too.

 Also, you should continuously seek ways to thrill your customers.
 Don’t stop at just offering a friendly atmosphere and satisfactory customer service.
-To differentiate yourself from the competition, you have to provide an AMAZING experience that will entice them to recommend your business.
+To differentiate yourself from the competition, you have to provide an AMAZING experience.
+This will entice them to recommend your business.

-Studies have shown that consumers are more likely to make a purchase decision based on good reviews from someone they know.
+Studies have shown that consumers are more likely to make a purchase decision based on good reviews.
+These can come from someone they know or even strangers online.
 All things being equal, a customer will choose to do business with the company that makes him feel special.
 Many are even willing to pay more for that feeling.
 Just look at industries such as hospitality and entertainment as proof.

 Another factor that big businesses have learned is the importance of having enough working capital.
-Without this, you face the danger of running out of cash when you may need it most, due to issues such as an accounts receivable gap or a slow sales period.
+Without this, you face the danger of running out of cash when you may need it most.
+This is most often due to issues such as an accounts receivable gap or a slow sales period.

-It’s a known fact that approximately half of small businesses don’t make it to their fifth anniversary, and the biggest cause for this failure is that they run out of cash.
+It’s a known fact that approximately half of small businesses don’t make it to their fifth anniversary.
+The biggest cause for this failure is that they run out of cash.
 Big businesses understand this so they always have enough cash to cover expenses and emergencies.

 The best way for you to get fast business financing is through a spot factoring company, like Financing Solutions.
 They have the experience and quick process you need to make your business the best it can be.